szaitseff/szaitseff.github.io/README.md

 `Ruby`
 `and more`

 **Note:** I stick to Python and its ecosystem so far in my current projects.
 In CS50, I also learned basics of C and Web stack (HTML/CSS/JS/jQuery+Python/Flask/Jinja+SQLite).
-Courses in this section teach programming concepts with such languages sa Lisp-family, Java, ML, Ruby, Haskell, Prolog.
+Courses in this section teach programming concepts with such languages as Lisp-family, Java, ML, Ruby, Haskell, Prolog.
 I prioritize them as 'nice to have', but after I've covered other topics of the Curriculum.

 ID# | Course | Completed | Proof
 :--: | :-- | :--: | :--: